How much are complaints costing your business?

 Another customer uses an online 'triage' form to quickly capture complaints

-If the complaint can be closed at this stage (e.g. an apology is accepted) the outcome is quickly recorded, then stats are submitted to their Workpro complaints system to be included in managment information.
+- If the complaint can be closed at this stage (e.g. an apology is accepted) the outcome is quickly recorded, then stats are submitted to their Workpro complaints system to be included in management information.

-If escalation is required, time is saved by automatically transferring details to Workpro for formal handling by traine complaints handlers.
+- If escalation is required, time is saved by automatically transferring details to Workpro for formal handling by traige complaints handlers.

 Of course, the customer's time is also important.